danbev/learning-iot/README.md

 ```
 Dominant state is when the lines are pulled apart, and recessive is when the
 lines are pulled together.
-Recessive state the state when the bus is idle and notice that the state is
+Recessive state is the state when the bus is idle and notice that the state is
 a logic 1 in this case and a dominant state would be logic 0.
 This means that only on CAN Mode (transciever + mcu in our case) can force CAN-
 HI to 0 by using a logic AND: